 Employee productivity is another key performance indicator that HR managers need to track.
 It measures how much work an employee can produce in a given period.
 If your employees are not productive, it will affect the company’s bottom line.
 You need to find out why they are not productive and try to address the issue.

-HR managers can track employee productivity rate by looking at the number of hours an employee has worked and how much work they have produced.
+HR managers can track employee productivity by looking at the number of hours an employee has worked and how much work they have produced.
 They can also use software such as Asana or Teramind to monitor the employee’s computer activity.
-By tracking various activities of employees, you can identify which employees are productive and which ones need more guidance.
+By tracking various employee activities, you can identify which employees are productive and which ones need more guidance.

 8. Training Effectiveness

-The HR department should also track the training effectiveness of their employees.
-If the training programs are not effective, then your HR team needs to find out why it’s not working.
-They can also try different training methods to see which one is more effective for their employees.
-They can negotiate better deals with service providers or find new vendors who can offer more cost-effective solutions.
+The HR department should also track the effectiveness of employees’ training programs.
+If the training programs are not effective, then your HR team needs to find out why they are not working.
+They can also try different training methods to see which is more effective for their employees.
+They can negotiate better deals with service providers or find new vendors offering more cost-effective solutions.

-The HR professionals can track the training effectiveness by assessing the number of employees who have completed the training program and how much they learned from it.
-They can also use surveys to get feedback from their employees and see if they are satisfied with the training programs that your company is providing.
+HR professionals can track the effectiveness of training by assessing the number of employees who have completed the program and how much they have learned from it.
+They can also use surveys to get feedback from their employees and see if they are satisfied with the training programs that their company is providing.

 9. Benefits Administration

 Offering benefits and perks to employees is a common practice in today’s workplace.
 However, not all companies provide the same benefits packages to their employees.
-You need to track the benefits that your company is providing to see if they are meeting the needs of your employees.
-If your employees are not satisfied with their benefits, then it can have a negative impact on employee retention and recruitment.
+You need to track the benefits your company provides to see if they are meeting the needs of your employees.
+If your employees are not satisfied with their benefits, it can negatively impact employee retention and recruitment.

 10. Overtime Hours

-Overtime hours show the time employees spend beyond their contracted working hours or when they are working on weekends.
-Though employees might like to work overtime, it can affect their health and wellbeing.
-It can also reduce their productivity and affect their performance.
+Overtime hours show the time employees spend beyond their contracted working hours or when working on weekends.
+Employees might like to work overtime, which can affect their health and well-being, reduce their productivity, and affect their performance.
 Overtime hours also affect the company’s bottom line.
 You need to find ways to reduce or eliminate overtime hours.

-Overtime hours are a crucial HR KPI to track if your staff is working on night shifts or weekends or if you have a large number of employees working overtime.
+Overtime hours are a crucial HR KPI to track if your staff works on night shifts or weekends or if you have many employees working overtime.
 You can track overtime hours by looking at the number of hours employees have worked beyond their contracted hours.
-You can also use time tracking software to monitor the number of time employees spend on their computers.
+You can also use time-tracking software to monitor employees’ time on their computers.

 11. Employee Engagement

 Engaging employees with their jobs is an important part of managing a company.
-A manager should recognize when employees are feeling unmotivated or dissatisfied with their jobs, and take the proper steps to rectify the situation.
+A manager should recognize when employees feel unmotivated or dissatisfied with their jobs and take the proper steps to rectify the situation.

-You can track employee engagement by surveying your employees on a regular basis.
+You can track employee engagement by surveying your employees.
 Moreover, you can also use software like Poll Everywhere to conduct anonymous polls and surveys for your employees.

 12. Employee Net Promoter Score (NPS)

-A company’s employees are the ambassadors of the organization.
-They meet with customers daily and also represent your company to other stakeholders like business partners, vendors, etc. They can play a significant role in promoting your company.
+A company’s employees are its ambassadors.
+They meet with customers daily and represent the company to other stakeholders like business partners, vendors, etc. They can play a significant role in promoting the company.
 You can measure the loyalty of your employees towards your company by tracking their net promoter score (NPS).

-The employee NPS is a metric that measures the likelihood of employees to recommend their company to others.
+Employee NPS is a metric that measures the likelihood of employees recommending their company to others.
 It also indicates how employees feel about their company.
-A high employee NPS score is an indicator of strong company culture.
-It also enables the HR professionals to see whether employees enjoy working in your company or not.
+A high employee NPS score is an indicator of a strong company culture.
+It also enables HR professionals to see whether employees enjoy working in your company or not.

 You can track the employee NPS by surveying your employees and asking various questions about their company.
-You can measure this KPI by subtracting the percentage of employees who will recommend your company to others from the percentage of those who will not do so.
+You can measure this KPI by subtracting the percentage of employees who recommend your company to others from those who will not do so.
 This metric can help you improve your company culture and make it more attractive to potential employees.

 13. 90-Day Failure Rate

-A high failure rate is an indicator of how many employees are leaving the company in their first three months.
-It indicates that there is something wrong with the recruiting process or that your company culture is not working for new employees.
+A high failure rate indicates how many employees leave the company in their first three months.
+It suggests that something is wrong with the recruiting process or that your company culture is not working for new employees.
 You can also look at why they are quitting their job.
 It will help you find out what you need to improve.

-You can track the 90-day failure rate by looking at the number of people who have quit in their first three months and dividing it with total recruitment numbers.
-This key performance indicator can help organizations reduce the number of people quitting in their first three months by improving their onboarding process and making changes to their company culture.
+You can track the 90-day failure rate by looking at the number of people who have quit in their first three months and dividing it by total recruitment numbers.
+This key performance indicator can help organizations reduce the number of people quitting in their first three months by improving their onboarding process and changing their company culture.

 14. Training Costs Per Employee

-Training costs per employee is a vital HR KPI to track if you are planning to improve the performance of your employees.
+Training costs per employee are a vital HR KPI to track if you are planning to improve your employees’ performance.
 This HR strategy can tell you how much you are spending on employee training and whether the investment is paying off.
-It also tells you how much your company is spending on onboarding new employees, upgrading their skills, making them more productive and increasing their performance.
+It also tells you how much your company is spending on onboarding new employees, upgrading their skills, making them more productive, and increasing their performance.

 15. Diversity Metrics